How are Biopharma and Healthcare Companies Using AI in 2020?

 Over the past few years, artificial intelligence has become increasingly integrated into our day-to-day experiences.
 Two industries that have been particularly impacted are Healthcare and Biopharmaceuticals.
-In these industries, AI has influenced the development of new medications and therapies, changed the way we communicate with our healthcare providers, and helped doctors perform their jobs more efficiently and effectively.
-Below are several companies who are utilizing AI in interesting ways.
+Many healthcare and biopharma companies are utilizing AI in interesting ways.
+AI has influenced the development of new medications and therapies, changed the way we communicate with our healthcare providers, and helped doctors perform their jobs more efficiently and effectively.

 John Snow Labs